 Without further ado, in order of importance, here are what I feel are the top three must haves for the spring farmhouse:

 This one is self explanatory!

-It could mean carpet cleaning, interior painting and purging the entire house.
+It could mean carpet cleaning, interior painting or even decluttering the entire house.

 Or it could mean you finally prioritize basic house cleaning that you have been wanting to get to and maybe do some things like wash the slipcovers.